10 E. North Avenue,

 3 people favorited this theater

-The Centre Theatre opened on February 2, 1939, and this was a really amazing theater.
-It was part of a complex that included a studio theater in addition to the main hall and the broadcasting center of WFBR radio.
-It was the first theater in the city equipped for radio broadcasting in-house (other theaters had broadcast via remote before) and the first with the ability to project live television on the screen.
+The Centre Theatre opened on February 2, 1939, and this was a really amazing theatre.
+It was part of a complex that included a studio theatre in addition to the main hall and the broadcasting center of WFBR radio.
+It was the first theatre in the city equipped for radio broadcasting in-house (other theatres had broadcast via remote before) and the first with the ability to project live television on the screen.

 The building is still in excellent condition, and while lettering had been removed, the old vertical tower still stands.
 The entrance has long been sealed.

 Just login to your account and subscribe to this theater